SergioNavadijo/entrena_strength/content/page/contact.md

 * 100 euros per training for one group of up to four gymnasts.
 * The payment must be made monthly in advance, as a salary from your sports club.
 * All trainings last 60 minutes and take place in Attitude Sports, Martinkyläntie 53, Vantaa.
-* Cancel whenever you want.
+* Cancel without compromise any time you want.

 **All your money back if you aren’t happy with the results.**